dfelinto/blender-manual/manual/sequencer/usage.rst

 ("C" was already taken for Change).

-.. admonition:: Note on the 'cut'
+.. note:: Note on the 'cut'
-   :class: note

    When you 'cut' a strip, you don't really make a cut like it was with the 'old editing' on real film.
 In fact, you make a copy of the strip: the end of the original one is 'winded' to the cut point, as with the beginning of the new copy.